DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 Documentation Targets
 ---------------------

+*   doc

+    Generate the Doxygen documentation (API, html and pdf).

-*   doxydoc
+*   doc-api-html

-    Generate the Doxygen documentation (pdf only).
+    Generate the Doxygen API documentation in html.

+*   doc-guides-html

+    Generate the guides documentation in html.

+*   doc-guides-pdf

+    Generate the guides documentation in pdf.

 Deps Targets
 ------------